QUICK SUMMARY

 6. Rosemary

-Rosemary essential oil is a known iron chelator that has been proven to protect DNA.
-(22) It’s actually one of the most well-studied and promising detox oils.
-In one study, rosemary outperformed other health and essential oil detox superstar oils, oregano, thyme, sage, and clove.
+It’s actually one of the most well-studied and promising detox oils.
+In another study, rosemary was compared with other essential oil detox superstar oils, oregano, thyme, sage, and clove.
 This is what the study found:

 7. Valerian Root